linuxaustralia/constitution_and_policies/constitution.md

 * made in writing, and
 * signed by at least 2 members of the association, and
 * accompanied by the written consent of the candidate to the nomination, and
-* given to the secretary at least 7 days before the date fixed for the annual general meeting at which the election is to take place.
+* given to the secretary at least 7 days, or other period as determined by the committee and specified in the announcement of a ballot, before the date fixed for opening of the voting period for the election or the holding of the annual general meeting at which the election is to take place.

+_ComEle-3_: The committee may determine that a nomination may be made or lodged by email or other electronic means.

+_ComEle-4_: The ballot for the election of office-bearers and ordinary committee members is to be conducted no more than 60 days before an annual general meeting or at the annual general meeting in such usual and proper manner as the committee may direct.

-_ComEle-3_: If insufficient nominations are received to fill all vacancies:
+_ComEle-5_: If insufficient nominations are received to fill all vacancies:

 * the candidates nominated are taken to be elected, and
 * a call for further nominations must be made at the meeting.

-_ComEle-4_: A nomination made at the meeting in response to a call for further nominations must be made in the way directed by the member presiding at the meeting.
+_ComEle-6_: A nomination made at the meeting in response to a call for further nominations must be made in the way directed by the member presiding at the meeting.

-_ComEle-5_: Vacancies that remain after a call for further nominations are taken to be casual vacancies.
+_ComEle-7_: Vacancies that remain after a call for further nominations are taken to be casual vacancies.

-_ComEle-6_: If the number of nominations received is equal to the number of vacancies to be filled, the members nominated are taken to be elected.
+_ComEle-8_: If the number of nominations received is equal to the number of vacancies to be filled, the members nominated are taken to be elected.

-_ComEle-7_: If the number of nominations received is more than the number of vacancies to be filled, a ballot must be held at the meeting in the way directed by the committee.
+_ComEle-9_: If the number of nominations received is more than the number of vacancies to be filled, a ballot must be held at the meeting in the way directed by the committee.

 ### _ComTer_: Terms of office